 There is a small image viewer program included called fbv.
+In Yocto it is called fbi.
 Just call it with the list of images to show.
 The images will not use a window of the GUI, they are rendered directly into the framebuffer.
 So fbv will also work without a GUI.
 The following command will show a new image every five seconds.